-This study is based on exploratory research and descriptive research designs.
+This study was based on exploratory research and descriptive research designs.
 It is descriptive in the sense that the research generally described the situation in a narrative way.
-The researcher describes the sociocultural and economic characteristics of studied population, present situation of women's right on land by caste and ethnic composition.
+The researcher described the socio-cultural and economic characteristics of studied population, present situation of women's right on land by caste and ethnic composition.
+It is exploratory research in the sense that the research explore the social status as present there and take out the situation. the researcher explored the sociocultural status and economic characteristics of studied population, present situation of women's property right by caste and ethnic composition.